MicrosoftDocs/msteams-docs/msteams-platform/copilot/build-message-extension-plugin.md

 ### Best practices for OpenAPI specification

-Developers cannot require users to enter a parameter for a header or cookie.
+Developers can't require users to enter a parameter for a header or cookie.
 If headers need to be passed, a default value for the header can be set in the specification.
 This simplifies the user experience and reduces the risk of errors.
-* `oneOf`, `anyOf`, `allOf`, `not ` (swagger.io) are not supported.
-These constructs are not compatible with the Teams platform.
+* `oneOf`, `anyOf`, `allOf`, `not ` (swagger.io) aren't supported.
+These constructs aren't compatible with the Teams platform.
-* Constructing arrays for the request are not supported, but nested objects within a JSON request body are supported.
+* Constructing arrays for the request aren't supported, but nested objects within a JSON request body are supported.
 This allows for complex data structures while maintaining compatibility with the Teams platform.
 * The request body (if present) can only be application/json.
 This is a common standard that ensures compatibility with a wide range of APIs.
 * Only one required parameter without a default value is allowed.
-We are only supporting single parameter search right now.
+We're only supporting single parameter search right now.
 This simplifies the user experience and reduces the risk of errors.
 * The operation must have an operationId.
 This is a unique identifier that allows the Teams platform to correctly route and process the operation.
 * Only HTTP methods POST and GET are allowed.
-These are the most commonly used methods for interacting with APIs, and they are supported by the Teams platform.
+These are the most commonly used methods for interacting with APIs, and they're supported by the Teams platform.

 ## See also